radareorg/radare.org/con/2025/index.md

 ### <a name="vacuum">Restoring the Vacuum</a>

-(brainstorm) - 30m
+(brainstorm+pancake) - 30m

-We took apart a broken vacuum cleaner and reverse engineered it from hardware to firmware, building our own custom system to gain full control over its sensors and motors.
-This talk walks through the entire process — from capturing hardware traces and identifying peripherals to using AI tools to analyze an ARM32 firmware, recover working source code, and fine-tune real-time control parameters.
-Expect practical, replicable techniques and real use cases where electronics, reverse engineering, and machine learning come together to bring old devices back to life.
+We took apart an EOL'd vacuum cleaner and reverse engineered it from hardware to firmware, building our own custom system to gain full control over the main compute board.
+This talk walks through the entire process — from capturing hardware traces and identifying peripherals to using AI tools to analyze an ARM32 firmware and recover working source code.
+Expect practical insights where electronics, reverse engineering, and LLMs come together to bring "old" devices back to life.

-### <a name="vibe">Vibereversing binaries with r2mcp</a>

-(pancake) - 30m

-AI is rapidly transforming the way we work, and MCPs open the door for agents to seamlessly use tools and tackle complex problems.
-They not only help users learn new tools without digging through documentation but also provide a powerful way to accelerate reverse engineering workflows across diverse toolchains.

 ### Closing Day